MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

     You can create a variety of flows for your solution.
 For example, you could create a simple flow that takes an email address as an input parameter, sends an email message to that address, and returns a message that the email was successfully sent to a virtual agent as output.

 3. Select a trigger for your flow.
 A Virtual Agent Designer virtual agent can only invoke flows that have HTTP request interfaces.
-Enter **HTTP** in the Search box, and select **When HTTP request is received** to create a flow with an HTTP request trigger.
+Enter **HTTP** in the Search box, and select **When a HTTP request is received** to create a flow with an HTTP request trigger.

    > ![Select trigger](media/select-trigger.png)

 4. Add the following JSON code in the **Request Body JSON Schema** box.
 The code specifies that the flow expects an email address to receive one string input parameter.
 Then select **New Step**.

     ``` JSON
     {
         "type": "object",
         "properties": {
             "to": {
                 "type": "string"
             }
         }
     }
     ```

    > ![Add JSON code](media/add-json-code.png)